-Getting a mortgage involves a lot of paperwork.
-You need to document your income by providing paystubs, W2 forms, tax returns, statements from various accounts, and more.
-When your lender or mortgage broker hounds you for documentation it's a good sign -- they're trying to get the best mortgage you can qualify for.
+Low-documentation or no-documentation loans allow borrowers to apply for a mortgage loan without the need to provide extensive financial documentation.
+Usually, getting a mortgage involves a lot of paperwork.
+You need to document your income by providing pay stubs, W2 forms, tax returns, statements from various accounts, and more.
+When your lender or mortgage broker hounds you for documentation it's a good sign — they're trying to get the best mortgage you can qualify for.

 Reasons for Low Documentation Loans